0x1eef/ryo.rb/README.md

 **Create instances of BasicObject (instead of Object)**

 There are two options available to create objects that are instances of BasicObject.
-The first is "Ryo::BasicObject.create" and the second option is to use the "BasicObject.create" monkeypatch by requiring "ryo/core_ext/basic_object".
+The first is `Ryo::BasicObject.create` and the second is to use the `BasicObject.create` monkeypatch by requiring `ryo/core_ext/basic_object`.

 The first option: